 This is the most basic requirement to begin the workers’ compensation claims process in Coral Gables.
 Note, any work-related accident that results in an employee’s property damage, but no injury does not warrant a workers’ compensation claim.
 The close call does not create a workers’ compensation claim regardless of how scared the employee is.

 The Injury or Illness Must Come from a Work-Related Activity (During Course of Employment)

 The injury or illness a worker gets must occur during employment.
-Therefore, if you get injured doing something else like playing sports or relaxing at home, that does not warrant a workers’ compensation claim.
+Therefore, if you get injured doing something else like playing sports or relaxing at home, that is not considered to be a compensable work injury.